ryanquincypaul/fairpay/README.md

 # fairpay

-A Clojure powered web service providing fair wage calculations for low-income workers.
+A Clojure powered web service providing fair wage calculations as well as determination of FLSA compliance.

 ## Example
 This is currently hosted at the url below.